How To Re-Engineer Your About Page For More Sales

 8. Offer Commitments

 Some businesses use a Customer Commitment form or statement.
 These can work well because it conveys intent to the reader.
 People like that, they like the fact that you nail your colors to the mast upfront.
-A variation on this is to get the message across with humor, such as with this example:
+A variation on this is to use humor, such as with this example:

 9. Make It Personal

 I already mentioned the ‘you’ word, but to take things to the next level you want people to have warm thoughts about you and your business.
-There are different ways to do it, but getting a little personal with people works well, particularly if you have a coaching, personal development or consulting style business, or similar.
+There are different ways to do it, but getting a little personal with people works well.
+This is especially so if you have a coaching, personal development or consulting style business, or similar.

 Some business owners may feel uncomfortable about using this technique, particularly if they run a traditional local business.
 But if you can overcome your hesitation and employ this idea you’ll likely find that customers will bond to you like glue to a piece of timber.